 A leopard gecko can grow to around 15 to 25 centimetres and live for 10 to 20 years in captivity, so owning one is a big commitment.
-They prefer to live alone, but can become used to being handled if done so carefully.
+They prefer to live alone but can become used to being handled if done so carefully.

 - An adult gecko needs a tank at least 60cm long, 40cm high and 30cm deep.

-Temperature, heat lamps, uv lights and humidity
+Temperature, heat lamps, UV lights and humidity

-What and when do leopard geckos eat?
+What do leopard geckos eat, and when?